 Deutsche Bank analysts Karen Weaver and Ying Shen said home price declines will have the biggest impact on prime conforming loans, which make up roughly two-thirds of all mortgages.

 Of these types of loans, 41 percent will be upside down by the first quarter of 2011, up from 16 percent at the end of the first quarter of 2009.

-Meanwhile, 46 percent of prime jumbo loans will be underwater, up from 29 percent as of the end of the first quarter.
+Meanwhile, 46 percent of prime jumbo loans will be in an underwater position, up from 29 percent as of the end of the first quarter.

 In less than two years, negative equity will climb to 90 percent or more in certain parts of California and Florida, along with Las Vegas.